polymetric/blocklapse/README.md

 # blocklapse
-Allows the creation of timelapses from LogBlock logs.
-[Requires LogBlock!](https://github.com/LogBlock/LogBlock/)
+Allows the creation of timelapses from [LogBlock](https://github.com/LogBlock/LogBlock/) logs.